yehjxraymond/geeksg-blog/content/blog/how-to-build-a-program-that-cannot-do-the-wrong-thing-illustrated-with-typescript.md

 * What if the temperature can only be between 30°C to 70°C in increment of 10°C?
 * What if the spin speed can only be either 1200, 1400 or 1600 rpm?

-Take a stab at further reducing the state space so that invalid states such as -274°C cannot be represented!
+Take a stab at further reducing the state space so that invalid states cannot be represented!